akullpp/awesome-java/README.md

 ## Server

-*Servers which are specifically used to deploy applications*
+*Servers which are specifically used to deploy applications.*

 * [GlassFish](https://glassfish.java.net/) - Open source reference implementation for Java EE sponsored by Oracle.
 * [WildFly](http://www.wildfly.org/) - Formerly known as JBoss and developed by Red Hat with extensive Java EE support.